figuedmundo/medirect-postman-framework/README.md

 The test results html is saved as artifact everytime new code is pushed to main branch

+"Hint: Go to the Actions tab in the GitHub repository, select the last run, and re-run the job.
+A new artifact will be uploaded."

 ## Workflow Steps
 1. **Checkout repo**: Checks out the repository.
 2. **Install dependencies**: Installs the project dependencies.